 String Chamber Music Seminar

-We have just concluded the second season of the String Chamber Music Seminar, an educational program of the Holland Symphony Orchestra.
-See pictures above to catch a glimpse of our final program on May 1.
+We are gearing up for the third season of the String Chamber Music Seminar, an educational program of the Holland Symphony Orchestra.
+See pictures above to catch a glimpse of our last season’s final program on May 1.

 - The Monday evening sessions will run from 6:15-8:00 p.m.
 This time will include a professional coaching, a structured rehearsal time, and a snack/social time.